Swindon Supermarine F.C.: History

 The club was established in 1992 as a merger between two local clubs in the Hellenic Football League, Supermarine F.C. and Swindon Athletic F.C.
 Both clubs had problems with Supermarine finishing bottom of Division One in the 1991–92 season and Swindon Athletic having difficulties meeting the new ground grading requirements, required by the league, at their Swindon Borough Council owned Southbrook Recreation ground, so the two clubs decided to merge and took Swindon Athletic's place in the Hellenic League Premier Division.

-In 1997–98 the new club won the Hellenic League championship, but were not promoted due to ground requirements.
+In 1997–98 the new club won the Hellenic League championship but were not promoted due to ground requirements.
 The championship was won for the second time in 2000–01 and this time they were accepted into the Southern League.
 After four years of struggle at the foot of the Southern League Western Division table, not helped by a rapid succession of managerial changes, they qualified for the play-offs in 2005–06 but lost to Hemel Hempstead Town in the semi-finals.
 In 2006–07 they again reached the promotion play-offs, where this time they were successful after beating Burnham in the semi-final and Taunton Town in the final.
 This earned them a place in the Southern League Premier Division.
 That season also saw the club secure the Wiltshire Premier Shield, a decade after their first win in the competition.

 Their inaugural season in the Southern League Premier Division saw them finish in 12th place.
 They also earned a mid-table finish in the following 2008–09 season and had an excellent run in the FA Trophy, reaching the Third Round (last sixteen) where they lost to the holders Ebbsfleet United.

 At the end of the 2009–10 season, the club announced that it was facing a financial shortfall of £50,000, which would affect its immediate position in the Southern League.
 A supporters consortium then took over the club and saved it through various commitments and a sponsorship drive which allowed it to continue in the Southern League Premier Division in the 2010–11 season.
-Part of the sponsorship drive included the ground sponsorship which was taken up by local company H J Webb & Son and the ground became known as the Webbswood Stadium from August 2010.
+Part of the sponsorship drive included the ground sponsorship which was taken up by local company H J Webb & Son and the ground became known as the Webbswood Stadium, for sponsorship reasons, from August 2010.
 Before the start of the season, former player manager Tom Jones returned to the club as assistant manager.